mozilla/treeherder/docs/pulseload.md

 1. Create a user on [Pulse Guardian] if you don't already have one
 2. Create your `PULSE_URL` string
-3. Open a Vagrant terminal to read Pushes
+3. Run a backend Docker container to read Pushes
-4. Open a Vagrant terminal to read Jobs
+4. Run a backend Docker container to read Jobs
-5. Open a Vagrant terminal to run **Celery**
+5. Run a backend Docker container for **Celery**

 ### 1. Pulse Guardian